 That’s why, you need to get on a budget right away.
 If your parents are generous enough to let you live with them, you should cut your personal spending to the bone.

 The more expenditures you cut from your budget, the quicker you will be able to move out.

-3. Get a Job (Increase Your Income)
+3. Get A Job (Or Increase Your Income)

-Additionally, if you have a job, but it doesn’t pay enough to support you once you are out on your own, you need to look for ways to increase your income.
+On the other hand, if you have a job, but it doesn’t pay enough to support you once you are out on your own, you need to look for ways to increase your income.
 That might mean taking a second job, or starting a legitimate side hustle.
 In fact, if starting a side hustle sounds interesting to you, be sure to read our post, 9 Lucrative Freelance Skills You Can Learn Online.

 4. Be Realistic

 Living on your own can get expensive.
 Honestly, depending on where you live, it might actually be out of your price range.
 And if that’s the case, you need to come to terms with the reality of your situation.

 When you want to move out but rent is too high for you to live on your own, you have two options: move to a less expensive area, or find yourself a roommate.